branaphy/good-morning/README.md

 ## Methods
 We conduct research in the following ways:

-1. Participant Screening:
+1. Participant:
 We have 5 participants.
 The gender composition is 1 male and 4 females.
 The nationality composition is 1 American and 4 Chinese.

 2. Experimental design:
 Each participant will be asked to read specific short sentences at two time points over three days.
 The short sentence text is “Ah, good morning, I’m going to brew a cup of coffee.”
 The first time point will be set shortly after they wake up to capture morning speech expressions, while the second time point will be set at 8:00 pm to capture evening speech expressions.
 These two time points were chosen to compare speech performance in the morning and evening.

 3. Recording and data collection:
 Participants will be asked to conduct voice recordings at designated time points to ensure that the recording conditions are relatively consistent.
+Everyone has submitted 6 audio files in wav format on github.

 4. Data analysis:
-Use praat, python, R and other tools to analyze the participants' recorded speech, and extract related measures of speech speed and vowel space area.
-We compared morning and evening speech data to detect whether there were significant differences.
-Use statistical methods and data visualization tools to interpret results.
+Use praat to get the speech rate and the F1 and F2 values for each vowel.
+Use statistical methods and create data visualizations in R. We compared morning and evening speech data for different participants to detect whether there were significant differences.

 ## Results

-Through data visualization, we found that there is a significant difference in VSA values ​​in the morning and evening.
-The VSA values ​​are lower in the morning and become significantly larger at night.
-The difference in Speech Rate is smaller.
-However, the Speech Rate at night is generally higher than in the morning.
+Through data visualization, we found significant differences in speech rates in the morning and evening.
+The speech rate is lower in the morning and obviously increases in the evening.
+The same was true for each participant's speech rate graph.

-(add some pictures)
 ![Brandi](https://github.com/branaphy/good-morning/assets/144012055/80a15a88-d2fb-49eb-8414-f3943d66181b)
 ![Xueying](https://github.com/branaphy/good-morning/assets/144012055/dd3c35b7-af3d-4f65-b2b5-5054436dc6c3)
 ![Yi](https://github.com/branaphy/good-morning/assets/144012055/7e79a066-a53a-42e0-bafe-a517c44c5fb9)